 Jeremiah 7:11, “Has this house, which is called by My name, become a den of thieves in your eyes?”

-The way the people were treating the Temple (God’s Temple) upset Jesus very much.
-He became so enraged He overturned the tables of the money changers and dove sellers, which scattered the dozens of people crowding the area.
+The way the people were treating the holy temple infuriated Jesus so much that He overturned the tables of the money changers and dove sellers and scattered the dozens of people crowding the area.

 Why was that so devastating?
-Why would leaving the Temple be such a big deal?
-It’s because as He walked out, He took the blessing and glory of the Lord with Him.
+Why would leaving the temple be such a big deal?
+It is because as He walked out, He took the blessing and glory of the Lord with Him.

-By simply walking out of the Temple, Jesus not only removed God’s glory from the Temple and its Holy Seat.
-He also took away His blessing on the nation of Israel.
+By simply walking out of the temple, Jesus not only removed God’s glory from the temple and its Holy Seat but also took away His blessing on the entire nation of Israel.
 And He did it all at the same time, in one fell swoop.